David-Desmaisons/ComposableAsync/README.md

 ### Life Cycle

+Actor created by ActorFactory have a life cycle that can be controlled independently one from each other using the IActorCompleteLifeCycle interface that they implement.
-Actor created by ActorFactory have a life cycle that can be controlled independently one from each other using the IActorLifeCycle interface that they implement.
+Actor created by TaskPoolActorFactory have a life cycle that can be controlled independently one from each other using the IActorLifeCycle interface that they implement.
-Actor created by SharedThreadActorFactory have the same life cycle that can be controlled using the IActorLifeCycle implemented on SharedThreadActorFactory.
+Actor created by SharedThreadActorFactory have the same life cycle that can be controlled using the IActorCompleteLifeCycle implemented on SharedThreadActorFactory.
+Note that it is not possible to control life cycle of actors created by SynchronizationContextFactory.

+IActorCompleteLifeCycle is defined as below:

+	public interface IActorCompleteLifeCycle : IActorLifeCycle
+	{
+	      Task Abort();
+	}

 IActorLifeCycle has two methods:

 	public interface IActorLifeCycle
 	{
-	      Task Abort();

 	      Task Stop();
 	}